Amenhotep III: Life and reign

+Battle participation

-Despite the martial prowess Amenhotep displayed during the hunt, he is known to have participated in only one military incident.
+Amenhotep III is known to have participated in only one military campaign.
 In Regnal Year Five, he led a victorious campaign against a rebellion in Kush.
+At the time, Amenhotep would have been between 11 and 17 years old.
 This victory was commemorated by three rock-carved stelae found near Aswan and Saï in Nubia.
-The official account of Amenhotep's military victory emphasizes his martial prowess with the period-typical hyperbole.
+The official account of Amenhotep's military victory emphasizes his martial prowess with the hyperbole typical of the period.

 Court of Amenhotep III

 There is a significant attestation for the court officials who served during Amenhotep's reign, primarily through the discovery of their tombs in the Theban Necropolis.
 Among these court officials were the viziers Ramose, Amenhotep, Aperel, and Ptahmose.
 Other officials included the treasurers Ptahmose and Merire; the high stewards, Amenemhat Surer and Amenhotep (Huy); and the Viceroy of Kush, Merimose.

 Amenhotep, son of Hapu held many offices during the reign of Amenhotep the pharaoh, but is best known for receiving the right to build his mortuary temple behind that of the king.
 Amenhotep, son of Hapu, was deified after his death and was one of the few non-royals to be worshiped in such a manner.